WVURAIL/dspira-lessons/pages/newpost.md

 title:      Title of your Lesson
 summary:    Summary of your Lesson
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Lessson Category']
+categories: ['Observing']
+order:      11
 ---
 ```

 - Make sure you do not have special characters like `:` in your title and/or summary quote any special characters, such as `:` like `title: "my awesome site: an adventure".`
 - Every *post* can have one `tag` or multiple `tags`.
 It will automatically split a string entry if it contains whitespace.
-The website software  Jekyll expects multiple items mapped to the key tags For example, while front matter `tag: classic hollywood` will be processed into a singular entity `"classic hollywood"`, front matter `tags: classic hollywood` will be processed into an array of entries `["classic", "hollywood"]`.
+The website software, Jekyll, expects multiple items mapped to the key tags For example, while front matter `tag: classic hollywood` will be processed into a singular entity `"classic hollywood"`, front matter `tags: classic hollywood` will be processed into an array of entries `["classic", "hollywood"]`.
-- `categories` or `category` work the same way as tags.
+- `categories` does **not** work the way `tags` does.
+A lesson belongs to
+exactly one module, and the name has to match one of the `category:` entries in
+`_data/modules.yml` exactly — *Horn Construction*, *Receiver Electronics*,
+*Software Setup*, *Observing*, *Digital Signal Processing*, *Astronomy* or
+*Community Labs*.
+A name that matches nothing means the lesson appears in no
+module at all, and the build will say so.

+- `order` is where the lesson sits inside its module, counting from 1.
+Every
+index and the previous/next links sort by it.
+Take the next free number in the
+module, or renumber the others if your lesson belongs partway through.

 - After the front matter make your lesson post formatting it in `markdown` refer to this cheat sheet [https://github.com/WVURAIL/dspira-lessons/wiki/Markdown-Cheatsheet](https://github.com/WVURAIL/dspira-lessons/wiki/Markdown-Cheatsheet)